-Is George Jetson applying for a side gig at Uber?
-Is Apple's Face ID easily fooled by look-alikes?
-Will microchips finally make watching soccer less boring?
-And is it possible to haggle over price with online stores?
+Is UFO technology being used to revolutionize the human experience?
+What's the connection between your Google searches, location history, and the local health inspector?
+And is it just your imagination, or is the robocall problem getting worse?
 Get answers in today's Geekly Update -- it's jam-packed with the latest tech news.
 This issue is guaranteed to make you 146% smarter -- you'll see why.
 Read, think, and, comment!

 The AskBobRankin Geekly Update

 Why are spammy robocalls increasing despite record-breaking FTC fines, smarter call-blocking apps, and other deterrents?
 The answers may not surprise you.

 Facebook’s new “Advertiser ID Verification” is working so well that Vice News was able to obtain approval to run fake ads “paid for by” all 100 U. S. Senators.

 A barefoot man dressed as Fred Flintstone was arrested for speeding while driving a Smart Car that was modified to look like the prehistoric foot-powered cartoon car.
 Yes, this happened in Florida.

 Google is using visitors’ location histories and searches for food-poisoning symptoms to tell local health departments which restaurants to inspect next.

 It costs more energy to mine crypto currency than it costs to mine a monetarily equivalent amount of gold, silver, or copper; however, crypto is still cheaper than virgin aluminum.

 A double-digit percentage of all Internet traffic was misrouted through Chinese servers for two and a half years, undetected.
 Oddly, most of the misrouted traffic involved the District of Columbia and Arington, VA, home to U. S. intelligence operations.